 Please note: Employees who are on other pre-approved leave (e.g. FMLA, child care, vacation leave, parental leave) are not eligible to use paid time worked to obtain the COVID-19 vaccine during their leave of absence.

 COVID-19 Paid Administrative Leave may be used if a permanent employee experiences a reaction to their vaccination, either on the day of the vaccination or the following day.
 Employees must use their accrued personal leave for reactions that are experienced beyond the day after vaccination.
 Reference the COVID-19 Paid Administrative Leave (PAL) section below for more information.

 As of Jan.
 13, 2022, through the end of the public health emergency permanent employees may receive PAL for specific eligible conditions.

 Vaccine adverse reactions: The employee experiences a reaction to their COVID-19 vaccination that prevents them from returning to work, either on the day of the vaccination or on the following day.

 For continuing adverse reactions experienced beyond the day after vaccination, employees must use their own accrued personal leave.

-Quarantine order: The employee is subject to a quarantine order or has been advised to self-quarantine by a health care provider or public health official, and the institution determines that the employee cannot telework during the quarantine period.
+Quarantine or isolation: The employee is subject to a quarantine or isolation order, or has been advised to self-quarantine or self-isolate by a health care provider or public health official, and the employee cannot telework during the quarantine/isolation period.
 Please consult with the Benefits Office if you have any questions.

-In cases such as being exposed to someone who tested positive, employees do not need to quarantine if fully vaccinated (two weeks after completion of your vaccination protocol) and they are not symptomatic.
+In cases such as being exposed to someone who tested positive, employees do not need to quarantine if fully vaccinated and they are not symptomatic.
 In that situation, employees would not qualify for PAL.
 Please review the Niner Nation Cares website for more information on define vaccination status at UNC Charlotte.